icopy-site/awesome/docs/awesome/awesome-swift.md

 * [Device](https://github.com/Ekhoo/Device) - Light weight tool for detecting the current device and screen size.
 * [Device.swift](https://github.com/schickling/Device.swift) - Super-lightweight library to detect used device.
 * [DeviceKit](https://github.com/devicekit/DeviceKit) - DeviceKit is a value-type replacement of UIDevice.
+* [Deviice](https://github.com/andrealufino/Deviice) - Swift library to easily check the current device and some more info about it.
 * [Luminous](https://github.com/andrealufino/Luminous) - Get everything you need to know about the device.
 * [Thingy](https://github.com/bojan/Thingy) - A modern device detection and querying library.
 * [UIDeviceComplete](https://github.com/Nirma/UIDeviceComplete) - UIDevice extensions that fill in the missing pieces.